UnlimitedLtd/CloudflareDDNS/README.md

-# CloudflareDDNS
+# PorkBunDDNS &#128061;
-Update a Cloudflare Domain A record when your public IP address changes
+Check your machine's current public IP address using https://ipify.org and update a PorkBun DNS A record accordingly.